txpipe/griffin/wallet/README.md

 ## Installation

 You should have a properly installed Griffin node to build the wallet.
-After following the instructions to do that, run
+After following the [instructions to do that](https://github.com/txpipe/griffin/blob/main/README.md#installation), run

 ```bash
 $ cargo build --release -p utxo-wallet
 ```

-As explained in the node installation instructions, omitting the `--release` will build the debug version.
+As explained in the node installation instructions, omitting the `--release` will build the "debug" version.

 ## Basic usage